Too Many To Care

 With the post Too Many To Care, Paul Slovic begins a series in The Situationist on the psychology of compassion.
 “If I look at the mass I will never act.
 If I look at the one, I will,” as Mother Teresa said.
 Genocide and mass atrocities go without comment but the idea of one person in danger tends to move someone to act and help.

-Kiume, S. (2007).
+Kiume, S. (2016).
 Too Many To Care.
 Psych Central.
-Retrieved on December 12, 2013, from http://psychcentral.com/blog/archives/2007/04/16/too-many-to-care/
+Retrieved on October 24, 2017, from https://psychcentral.com/blog/archives/2007/04/16/too-many-to-care/